JarLoz/TableflipperExtreme/README.md

     2 Surgical Extraction
     3 Torpor Orb

 Sideboard is supported, and reading the decklist is done case-insensitively.
+If the card count is missing, it is assumed to be 1.

 Also, instead of giving card counts and numbers, it is possible to just list the URLs to their respective scryfall pages.
 This mode is very useful for generating tokens and getting specific prints of cards.
-Note that giving the count of the card is not supported for direct URLs.
 For example, the example below will result in a deck consisting of Krenko and a Goblin token.

-    1 Krenko, Mob Boss
+    Krenko, Mob Boss
     https://scryfall.com/card/tdds/3

 ### URL